gophercoders/website/content/teachernotes/KS2/lower/keyboardinput.md

 ### Cross-Curricular links

-The is a direct link to mathematics where the concept of a variable or an unknown originates.
+There is a direct link to mathematics where the concept of a variable or an unknown originates.
 There is a second link to mathematics through one of the example programs to shapes and their properties.